dmbarbour/Sirea/README.md

 RDP Laws and Properties
 -----------------------

+*Reactive Demand* Programming is so named because it supports composition and precise control of long-lived, time-varying, concurrent demand signals.
+Demands in RDP are *authoritative* because RDP is designed for object capability security.
+RDP is a *bidirectional* reactive paradigm: one can easily demand information from sensors or state resources, and one may analyze and manipulate that information to form more demands.
+Resources in RDP are *demand-driven*.

+At any given instant, a resource is influenced by the *set* of active demands that reach it.
+Processing demand signals as a *set* at any given instant - i.e. such that ordering, replication, and history of the signals is irrelevant - forms the foundation for RDP's declarative effects. *Expressions in RDP are spatially commutative and idempotent ultimately because demand signals are treated that way by resources.*

 The trinity of composition is operators, operands, and properties.
 The operators are uniform: can be applied to every operand.
 The operands are closed: each composite is in the set of operands.
 The properties are inductive: they can be computed with knowledge of the operator and the properties of each operand. (*Note:* Properties that are *invariant* over the composition operators are trivially compositional.)

 Composition seems essential for large scale software development.
 Consider: